hhvm/user-documentation/guides/hack/01-types/04-inference.md

 ## Local Variables

 Local variables are not type annotated.
-They are inferred based on the flow of the program.
+Their types are inferred based on the flow of the program.
 In fact, you can assign different values of different types to local variables.
 When a local variable is returned from the function or method, or when it is compared or somehow otherwise used against a variable of a known type, is the only point at which it matters what the type of a local variable is.

 @@ inference-examples/local-variables.php @@